boschresearch/pylife/CONTRIBUTING.md

 * `bugfix/` for bugfixes, that do not change the API
 * `feature/` if a new feature is added
 * `doc/` if documentation is added or improved
-* `cleanup/` if code is cleaned or refactured without changing the feature set
+* `cleanup/` if code is cleaned or refactored without changing the behavior

+If your branch does not fit any of those, you can also come up with another appropriate prefix.

 ## Add / retain copyright notices